-4. Tour the Iceland’s South
+4. Tour Iceland’s south coast

-What are some highlights in Iceland’s South?
+What are some highlights in Iceland’s south coast?

-Fjaðrárgljúfur canyon: Explore the meandering beauty of the Fjaðrárgljúfur canyon, carved out by glacial waters and covered with emerald moss, this destination is made of fairytales.
+Fjaðrárgljúfur canyon: Explore the meandering beauty of the Fjaðrárgljúfur canyon.
+Carved out by glacial waters and covered with emerald moss, this destination is made of fairytales.

 Vik: Visit the seaside village of Vik, where you can duck into small restaurants and local taverns for a slice of real Icelandic life.
 This is a great spot to look out for cute puffins too!